vipranarayan14/vboo/src/docs/shadlinga-prakaranam/raama-sabdah/raama-1.1-1.md

 2. the last letter of the //a~Nga// is //'a'// which is a short vowel
    //(hrasva).//

-3. the //pratyaya, 'su'// is labeled as //sambuddhi// and has a consonant, //'s'// in it.
+3. the //pratyaya, 'su'// is labelled as //sambuddhi// and has a consonant, //'s'// in it.

 So, the //'s'// after //'rAma'// gets //lOpa// i.e. it disappears --